boan-anbo/paper-timer-public/index.md

 Paper Timer is __free__.
 If you hope to support the development, you can

 1. report bugs and make suggestions using the [issues](https://github.com/boan-anbo/paper-timer-public/issues).
-2. spread the word and recommend Paper Timer to others.
+2. spread the word and recommend Paper Timer to others!

 ---